-Registrations will take place in a week, on Saturday, September 8th at Centre communautaire Lajeunesse, 7378 Lajeunesse Street (metro Jean Talon).
-From 12:00 p.m. to 4:00 p.m. you can enjoy our traditional corn roast party and register for the activities [...]
+Registration will take place on Saturday, September 7, 2019, at the Lajeunesse Community Center, at 7378 Lajeunesse Street (Jean-Talon metro station).
+From 12 p.m. to 3 p.m. you can enjoy our traditional corn roast and register for the activities of [...]

 Participants in these workshops learn to maximize their community involvement.
 The various get-togethers and discoveries strengthen our members’ ability to act, while fostering their social integration and raising public awareness.